CD, PSU grad heads security for Kansas City Chiefs

-MIAMI, Fl.
+MIAMI, Fla.
 (WHTM) — He was the state’s top cop but now he’s preparing for Super Bowl LIV.

 Jeff Miller is a graduate of Central Dauphin High School and Penn State University.